galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > <hands-on-title>Build a Neighbor-Net with Splitstree</hands-on-title>
 >
 > 1. If you haven't already got it, download and install <a href="https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html">SplitsTree 4</a> or <a href="https://software-ab.cs.uni-tuebingen.de/download/splitstree6/welcome.html">SplitsTree 6 CE</a> (Community Edition) to your own computer and install it.
 SplitsTree 4 is now rather old, but works well; SplitsTree 6 is still in development but appears (at the time of writing this) to be working well.
 They do the same thing, and we will only use tools common to both versions.
+Installing either version takes a minute or two.
 > 2. Download the aligned data .FASTA file to your own computer.
 > 3. Start up SplitsTree and open the file.
-Within moments you should see
+Within moments you should see something like this:

 >
 {: .hands_on}